Skip to content

 :render :a11y/inspector-view}) ;; id of a reg-view

-Panels are registered against the story-tool's own registry; the tool reads (story/handlers :story-panel) and lays them out.
+Panels are registered against the story-tool's own registry; the tool reads (story/registrations :story-panel) and lays them out.
 Same shape as everything else in re-frame2 — registry + metadata.

 Story maintains its kind-shaped registrations in a tool-owned side-table at tools.story.registry/*.
 This is internal to the tools/story/ artefact and stays out of production bundles.
-The bridge fn story/handlers exposes the §Public-query-surfaces parity (e.g. (story/handlers :story) enumerates the side-table).
+The bridge fn story/registrations exposes the §Public-query-surfaces parity (e.g. (story/registrations :story) enumerates the side-table).
 The framework registrar's closed-kinds discipline (001-Registration.md) is preserved — Story does not register with re-frame.registrar.

 What the framework supplies vs. what the library adds